MilesMcBain/friendlyeval/README.md

 ## working call form:
 ## filter_loudly(mtcars, 'cyl >= 6', 'am == 1')
 ```

-## Expressions vs columns
+## A note on expressions vs columns
-It may have occurred to you that there are cases where a column name is a valid
-expression and vice versa.
-This is true, and it means in some situations you
-could switch the `_col` and the `_expr` versions of functions and things would
-continue to work.
-E.g. `treat_input_as_expr` in place of `treat_input_as_col`.
-Using the
-`col` version where appropriate invokes checks that assert what was passed can be
-interpreted as a simple column name.
-This is useful in situations where
-expressions are not permitted, like in `select` or on the left hand side of the
-internal assignment in `mutate`: i.e. `mutate(lhs_col = some_expr)`.
+It may have occurred to you that there are cases where a column name is a valid expression and vice versa.
+This is true, and it means that in some situations, you could switch the `_col` and the `_expr` versions of functions and things would continue to work (e.g. `treat_input_as_expr` in place of `treat_input_as_col`).
+However, using the `col` version where appropriate invokes checks that assert that what was passed can be interpreted as a simple column name.
+This is useful in situations where expressions are not permitted, like in `select` or on the left hand side of the internal assignment in `mutate`: e.g. `mutate(lhs_col = some_expr)`.